 The most important thing is to find something that is enjoyable to you and that you can fit into your daily schedule.
 Don’t start too quickly or do an activity that your body isn’t ready for.
 Set goals that are realistic and achievable.
 And finally, find a friend that is interested in the same activity and make a commitment to each other to be more active.

-Currently we are working with communities to build roads and neighborhoods that are safe for all users, including pedestrians, cyclists, transit, motorist, and freight.
-One of our goals is to encourage Cities to adopt Complete Streets policies; you can follow this link to find more information about Complete Streets (http://www.smartgrowthamerica.org/complete-streets).
+Complete Streets: Currently we are working with communities to build roads and neighborhoods that are safe for all users, including pedestrians, cyclists, transit, motorist, and freight.
+One of our goals is to encourage cities to adopt Complete Streets policies.
 The goal is to create an environment that is safe for people to walk and bike to and from destinations safely and for pedestrians to be more visible to motorized traffic.

 Local Cities and groups dedicated to active living:

-Safe Routes to School is a national and state program that encourages students to walk or bike to school.
+Safe Routes to School: Safe Routes to School is a national and state program that encourages students to walk or bike to school.
 Funding is provided to qualified school districts or local governments to construct safe walking paths and provide education to students on safe walking and biking habits.
 GCHD assists local governments and school districts in applying for funding and implementing projects.
-Some successful Safe Routes to School Projects in Grant County include:

-Contact your local School District to find out how your child can safely walk or bike to school:
+Contact your school district to find out how your child can safely walk or bike to school: